National Association for Gun Rights: Disagreement with the National Rifle Association

 In November 2011, the U.S. House passed legislation that would require states that issue concealed gun permits to recognize similar licenses from other states.
-The bill was supported by the National Rifle Association which considered it to be a top priority, but opposed by the NAGR on the basis that it could become a "Trojan horse for more gun control".
+The bill was supported by the National Rifle Association of America (NRA) which considered it to be a top priority, but opposed by the NAGR on the basis that it could become a "Trojan horse for more gun control".

 "As early as March 23 (2013), POLITICO had reported on rumors that the NRA and (Sen. Joe) Manchin were engaged in secret talks over background checks.
 Two days later, the National Association of Gun Rights sent out a bulletin to its members: “I’ve warned you from the beginning that our gravest danger was an inside-Washington driven deal,” wrote NAGR executive Dudley Brown.
 He added that the deal was a “Manchin-NRA compromise bill.”
 The Gun Owners of America followed suit a week later, urging its members to contact the NRA to voice their opinion.
 Neither of these groups had even a tenth of the NRA’s membership, or its political power, but they threatened to chip away at the group’s reputation.
 Whatever NRA HQ’s position on the bill may have been, it was fast getting outflanked by ideologues on the right."

 In 2013, NAGR spent close to $1.9 million on gun lobbying during the first three months of the year, while the NRA reported spending $700,000 on the same issue.

 The NRA has referred to NAGR leader Dudley Brown as "the Al Sharpton of the gun movement".

 NAGR has pointed out the NRA's financial and verbal support of gun control champions such as Nevada Senator Harry Reid as an indication of just how misguided their efforts are.

 The Huffington Post described NAGR as "The much leaner, more pugnacious version of the NRA.
 Where the NRA has looked to find some common ground with gun reform advocates and at least appear to be reasonable, NAGR has been the unapologetic champion of opening up gun laws even more."

 In a 2019 Politico article, NAGR president Dudley Brown described the differences between his organization and the NRA "As an organization, we don’t use Gucci-loafered lobbyists in Washington, D.C. in $200,000 wardrobes to grease the palms of weak-kneed politicians to vote right,” said Dudley Brown, president of the National Association for Gun Rights, referencing the NRA chief executive’s purported lavish spending.
 “Instead, we activate our members to do that lobbying for us and for them.
 That’s the power in a grassroots lobby and NRA lost that a long time ago.”

+Dudley Brown is listed as the second most influential pro-gun advocate in America in Gunpowder Magazine's "Top 20 Most Influential Pro-Gun Advocates" article published in May 2023.